vmware-archive/wavefront-opentracing-bundle-java/README.md

           com.mycompany.MyService
       ```

-      >**Note**: *The parameters configured via `tracer.properties` or System properties override the parameters configured via YAML files*.
+      >**Note**: *The parameters configured via `tracer.properties` or system properties override the parameters configured via YAML files*.
 2. Attach the Java OpenTracing SpecialAgent to your application and send traces to Wavefront by adding `-Dsa.tracer=wavefront`.
-For more information, see the [Java OpenTracing SpcielaAgent's documentation](https://github.com/opentracing-contrib/java-specialagent#22-usage).<br/>
+For more information, see the [Java OpenTracing SpecialAgent's documentation](https://github.com/opentracing-contrib/java-specialagent#22-usage).<br/>

     >**Note**: *The Wavefront OpenTracing Bundle is included with v1.4.1 and above of the Java OpenTracing SpecialAgent, so you no longer need the Wavefront OpenTracing Bundle JAR*.<br/>